-Kami Gardner is in her third season as the director of aquatics and head men's and women's swimming coach at W&L. She had previously served as the head women's swimming coach for five seasons and was the interim men's coach for much of the 2012 season.
+Kami Gardner will be in her fifth season as the director of aquatics and head men's and women's swimming coach at W&L. She had previously served as the head women's swimming coach for five seasons and was the interim men's coach for much of the 2012 season.
 The 2012-13 season was her first as the head coach for the combined men's and women's program.

-Gardner's seven seasons coaching the women has resulted in a 62-27 overall record and seven Old Dominion Athletic Conference Championships.
-Additionally, her athletes have gone on to set 35 new school records over the past six years, including setting new bests in all five relay events.
-Her 2012-13 team set seven school records alone in posting a 10-3 overall record, while the team broke 10 more school records in 2013-14 and went 9-3 overall.
-For her efforts she has been recognized as the ODAC Coach of the Year three times in the past six seasons.
+Gardner's eight seasons coaching the women has resulted in a 70-29 overall record and eight Old Dominion Athletic Conference Championships.
+Additionally, her athletes have gone on to set 45 new school records over the past six years, including setting new bests in all five relay events.
+Her 2013-14 team set 10 school records alone in posting a 9-3 overall record, while the team broke 10 more school records in 2014-15 and went 8-1 overall.
+For her efforts she has been recognized as the ODAC Coach of the Year three times in the past seven seasons.

-While coaching the men, Gardner helped lead the Generals to a 19-7 overall record and two Top 30 finishes at the NCAA Championships.
-She helped guide Rick Sykes '13 to First Team All-America laurels in the 50 freestyle, while seven other athletes have received Honorable Mention All-America status in her three seasons.
+While coaching the men, Gardner helped lead the Generals to a 27-8 overall record and four Top 30 finishes at the NCAA Championships.
+The 2014-15 squad claimed the inaugural ODAC Championship and had 18 swimmers earn All-ODAC honors.
+She helped guide Rick Sykes '13 to First Team All-America laurels in the 50-yard freestyle and Tommy Thetford ’18 to First Team All-America accolades in the 50-yard freestyle and in the 100-yard freestyle,, while seven other athletes have received Honorable Mention All-America status in her three seasons.

 Gardner came to W&L following 13 seasons as the head men's and women's swimming coach, aquatics director and instructor at the State University of New York at Oswego.
 She guided the women's swimming team to three-straight conference titles and an undefeated record from 2005-07.